nol-alb/Test-App/README.md

 #  Websocket Project

-This test project is confidential.
+This test project is confidential. {Check the notes section at the bottom to learn how to run the application}

 ## Time frame